 The bicycle paths are protected corridors open to bicycles and in-line skates.
-Riding the paths is a great way to stay in shape, get fresh air, and discover interesting things.
+Riding the paths is a great way to stay in shape, get fresh air, and make great discoveries.
 A 40-kilometre cycling network, accessible in summer, crosses Baie-Comeau.